I miss my mom every second of every day.

 For whatever reason, I keep staining all of my favorite pieces of clothing.
 Maybe I’m becoming a bigger slob, or maybe I’m just noticing it more, but either way it has gotten to be a slight problem.
 That being said, finding yet another shirt with a giant smudge on it pushed me over the edge.
 I almost burst into tears just looking at it.

-Although it seems like a silly, first-world problem, I definitely know where the frustration comes from.
+Although this may seem like a silly, first-world problem, I definitely know where the frustration comes from.
 My mother was always the person I would go to for issues like this; she was good at everything.
 So, no, I’m not upset over having spots and smears on my clothes.
 Rather, it is the fact that I keep coming across things that I am now am forced to do alone, without her, that is hurting my heart.

 Hence the sporadic tears over a chocolate stain.

 Now, this is the perfect example for why we shouldn’t allow ourselves to keep our feelings bottled up inside.
-My boyfriend and I talk about this quite frequently.
-We both agree that it’s much more beneficial to do a mental check-in every once in a while than to suppress any and all emotions.
-However, actually going through with it is a different story.
+It’s much more beneficial to do a mental check-in every once in a while than to suppress any and all emotions.
+However, I completely understand that actually going through with this is a different story.

 It most definitely is easier said than done to acknowledge your feelings.
 Admitting to being in a not-so-great mental space can make you feel extremely vulnerable (even if you’re only admitting it to yourself).
 Regardless, it is this vulnerability that lets you evaluate your emotions to see how you are truly doing.

-Whether you’ve gone through hard times or if you’re doing just fine, these mental check-ins are still an essential aspect of self-care.
+Whether you’ve recently gone through hard times or not, these mental check-ins are still an essential aspect of self-care.
 Sometimes, they can lead you to recognize that you might need to ask for a little extra help.
 Other times, they merely can confirm that you’re doing the best that you can.